 Frequent breastfeeding is the most important aid to building a milk supply.
 However, some mothers find that drugs and other therapies can be helpful.
 These should be discussed in detail with your medical adviser, as there is always the chance of adverse side effects.
 Note that while drugs and other treatments can be useful, they are simply ‘extras’ and cannot replace frequent breastfeeds (or expressing) and making sure that the baby is well attached to the breast.

 While you build your milk supply, you may wish to use a breastfeeding supplementer.
 This is a device to provide extra milk to your baby while he breastfeeds.
 At the same time it stimulates your breast and removes what milk you have made.
 It consists of a container which holds the milk and fine tubing that carries the milk from the container to your nipple.
-When your baby suckles at the breast, milk is drawn through the tubing to his mouth.
+When your baby suckles at the breast, milk is drawn through the tubing to their mouth.

 As you think about relactating or inducing lactation, keep in mind that everyone is different.
 No two mothers are the same; no two children the same; no two situations the same.
 The road to breastfeeding is different for everyone.
 You will approach this in your own way with the resources you have and what suits you.
 It is important to keep in mind that breastfeeding is not just about the milk.
 It’s also about the close contact between a mother and her baby which is important for a baby’s brain, emotional and social development.
 Some mothers never build up their milk supply to a point where they can stop using supplements.
 They choose to continue mixed feeding because they value the emotional bond they develop through breastfeeding.